loveencounterflow/egyptian/README.md

 * has /aw/ instead of /u/
 * has /ej/ ending as 'predicted' by our proposal

+## Tut-Ankh-Amon

+* Book by Theodore M. Davis is entitled [*The tombs of Harmhabi and Touatânkhamanou*](https://archive.org/details/theodoremdavisex0000davi/page/n3/mode/2up), i.e. the author read *twt* not as \*/tut/ (traditional Egyptological pronunciation) and not as \*/tawat/ (our proposal), but in a 'midway' fashion, as it were, as /tuwat/.
+The use of *ou* seems to indicate a monophthongue as does the *ou* in his *amanou*, i.e. French orthographical influence.

 ## Sesh Kemet

 * https://seshkemet.weebly.com/phonology--phonetics.html